apify/apify-docs/content/academy/anti_scraping.md

 ### Browser fingerprinting

 One of the most successful methods is collecting the browser's "fingerprint", which is a fancy name for information such as fonts, audio codecs, canvas fingerprint, graphics card, and more.
 Browser fingerprints are highly unique, so they are a reliable means of identifying a specific user (or bot).
-If the fingerprint provides different/inconsistent information, the entity is added to the greylist.
+If the fingerprint provides different/inconsistent information, the user is added to the greylist.

-> It's important to note that this method also blocks all entities that cannot evaluate JavaScript (such as bots sending only static HTTP requests), and combines both of the fundamental methods mentioned earlier.
+> It's important to note that this method also blocks all users that cannot evaluate JavaScript (such as bots sending only static HTTP requests), and combines both of the fundamental methods mentioned earlier.

 ### Regular structure changes